Skip to content

 Hybrid scientific machine learning (SciML) combines mechanistic (ODE) models with machine learning (ML) models [20].
 PEtab.jl supports three SciML problem types, and any combination of them:

 1. ML model inside the ODE dynamics.
-This covers both Universal Differential Equations (UDEs) and Neural ODEs.
+This covers both Universal Differential Equations (UDEs), also called grey-box and hybrid neural ODEs [21, 22], as well as neural ODEs (NODEs) [23].

 2. ML model in the observable formula which links ODE output to measurement data.